yulia-qaqc/Postman-collections/README.md

 - delete project by code

 Collection includes the script for visualization of the response and setting the variables.
+To run the collection in Postman you will need the token.
+You can download it in your personal account in Qase.io.
+Then add your token into the current value to variable "Token" and you can run the tests.

 [Postman collection](https://github.com/yulia-qaqc/Postman-collections/blob/main/Qase.io%20APi%20testing.postman_collection.json)